KungPaoMushu/cmpe172-cloud4/fastest-recovery/README.md

         | employees          |
         | sakila             |
         +--------------------+
-- Navigate on the 'sakila' database and see its data:
+- Navigate to the 'sakila' database and see its data:

       mysql> USE sakila;
       mysql> SHOW tables;